 Family of Kalief Browder, young man who killed himself after jail, wins $3.3M from New York

-New York City will pay $3.3 million to the estate of a young man who killed himself after a three-year jail stint over a minor theft case than never went to trial, lawyers said Thursday.
+Lawyers said Thursday that New York City will pay $3.3 million to the estate of a young man who killed himself after a three-year jail stint over a minor theft case that never went to trial.

 Details of the deal between the city and the estate of Kalief Browder are still being hammered out, but they have settled on that dollar figure, according to the New York City Law Department and an attorney for the estate.